geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 over here.
 Right.

 ##### **Nimlgen** [[00:35:31](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2131)]
 Yeah.
-Making, by the way, a good今天的 fetch. crashes is actually a hardware error of the last level cache.
+Making, by the way, a good fetch. crashes is actually a hardware error of the last level cache.
 And the problem here is that nothing stops Python accessing bar and this memory which is no longer valid and because of that the cache panics.
 I'll try to do something from the dext.
 I know maybe I can kill this client.
 So I don't know.
 I'll try to do something.

 ##### **Geohot** [[00:36:21](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2181)]
-So you're telling me when you unplug it, the kernel...
+So you're telling me when you unplug it, the kernel..
 Apple's slipping.

 ##### **Geohot** [[00:36:33](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2193)]
 I added the MLX guy on Twitter if there's some way because at least once a day I have to reboot my computer because the Apple GPU goes into some state where it's drawing 50